subhendukundu/react-native-google-sheet/README.md

   - In the sidebar on the left, expand __APIs & auth__ > __Credentials__
   - Click blue "Add credentials" button
   - Select the "OAuth client ID" option
-  - Select the "other" key type option
+  - Select the "iOS" key type option
   - Click blue "Create" button
   - Save the Client_id, that's all you need (__it is the only copy!__)